video-dev/hls.js/README.md

 any I/O error will trigger retries every 500ms,1s,2s,4s,8s, ... capped to 64s (exponential backoff)

 #### loader
-(default : standard URL loader)
+(default : standard XmlHttpRequest based URL loader)

-override internal URL loader (based on XmlHttpRequest) by a custom one. could be useful for P2P or stubbing (testing).
+override standard URL loader by a custom one. could be useful for P2P or stubbing (testing).

 ```js